 Most Frequent Unmapped Terms

-The “Most Frequent Unmapped Terms” chart displays the top terms present in unmapped verbatims ordered by frequency.; They should match the terms in the context network.
-You can click on an entry to go to the query page for that term.
-Again, note that on the query page you’ll see all instances of the term, whereas this screen only counts the number of unmapped verbatims it appears in.
+The “Most Frequent Unmapped Terms” chart displays the top terms present in unmapped verbatims ordered by frequency.
+They should match the terms in the context network.
+You can click on an entry to see the unmapped verbatims for that term.

 The “Verbatims” widget simply shows all verbatims not captured by a saved query.
 It can be helpful in exploring the overall composition of your unmapped verbatims.
 For example, you might notice many instances of one-word verbatims like “Nothing” or “Good”.